tlevine/www.thomaslevine.com/content/!/open-data-licensing/index.md

 facebook_description: But most aren't.
 facebook_image: square.png
 ---
-## Open data are "open", but do their licenses reflect that?

 I downloaded all of the metadata files from 102 open data portals hosted on CKAN, Socrata and OpenDataSoft.
 Each of these data portal softwares has a metadata field for the